schuti/EVennCorona/README.md

 ## Basic workflow
 - Select up to 5 datasets from the control panel
-- Optionally paste your own gene list in the User Input area; for example, CD9, TSG101, GAPDH, ALB, IGHG1, C3.
+- Optionally paste your own gene list in the User Input area; for example, IGHG1, ALB, C3, CD9, TSG101, GAPDH.
 - The Venn diagram updates automatically as you change selections or inputs

 ## Optimize the diagram output